 Don’t be surprised if just being home takes on a new meaning.

-Nesting during pregnancy is not harmful to your or your baby.
+Nesting during pregnancy is not harmful to you or your baby.
 There are some precautions you will want to take though.
 Avoid lifting heavy objects.
 Let someone else climb the ladders since your equilibrium and balance changes during pregnancy and you don’t want to risk a fall.

 It is also important to avoid cleaning chemicals such as bleach or oven cleaners.
 Even when used by others, it is essential that you have good ventilation.